 How to Get Rid of A Yeast

-If you follow my thinking so far, you will know that the best way is to avoid the problem.
+The best way is to avoid the problem.
 Healthy children don’t have difficulty with the yeast in the environment.
 Somehow, we’ve got to stop the antibiotic frenzy.
 So, that brings us to the ANTI-YEAST DIET.
-I promise, I intend to follow up this post with my thoughts about yeast & diet & foods vis-à-vis ASDAutism spectrum disorder.
-It is simply too much info for this blog.
-Suffice it to say that, as far as the possibility that diet can prevent or treat problems, we should embrace the opportunity, not ridicule or deride the attempts at controlling the G-IGastro-intestinal (stomach, small intestine; large bowel) system in the most natural manner possible.
+As far as the possibility that a special diet can prevent or treat problems, we should embrace the opportunity, not ridicule or deride the attempts at controlling the G-I system in the most natural manner possible.

 The Moral of the Story